wolozdeto/wolozdeto/README.md

 <h1 align="center">Hi there 👋, I'm Wolodia,</h1>

-<h3 align="center">I'm a full-stack software developer and an MSc student who love to discover new technologies by creating and discovering new and innovative projects !</h3>
+<h3 align="center">I'm a full-stack software developer and an MSc student who loves to discover new technologies by creating and discovering new and innovative projects !</h3>

-- 🌱 I’m currently learning **Multiple things listed below !**
+- 🌱 I’m currently learning **Multiple things in the list below !**
 - 👯 I’m collaborating on [Recommender System School Project](https://github.com/TeissierYannis/CPE-bigdata-TDM-project)
 - 🤝 I'am proud of [Pokegeo project - Pokemon Go-liked game](https://github.com/TeissierYannis/CPE-Pokegeo-Android)
 - 👨‍💻 All of my public projects are available [here](https://github.com/wolozdeto?tab=repositories&type=source)